 | About | Safe Campus

 The goal of Worcester State’s Safe Campus planning is to protect the health of the campus–and the broader–community, while enabling students to progress toward their educational goals.
-As we progress towards Spring semester, plans may be subject to change as conditions evolve and we receive further guidance from federal and state health officials.
+Current protocols are subject to change as conditions evolve and we receive further guidance from federal and state health officials.
 Worcester State is eager to welcome students back to campus as safely as possible.

 The following questions and answers provide information about COVID-19 vaccinations:

 Will Worcester State University require students to be immunized against COVID-19?

 Yes.
 Undergraduate and graduate students who are attending in-person classes, conducting research on campus, living in residence halls, or participating in campus life activities will be expected to be fully vaccinated against COVID-19 by the first day of classes.
 Deadlines may be prior to September 2, 2021 for those students living in residence halls, participating in varsity athletics or late summer programming.

 Where can I submit my proof of immunization?

 COVID-19 vaccination documentation can be uploaded to the CoVerified Campus app.
 For recipients of the Moderna and Pfizer vaccine, please enter the date of the second dose under the ‘Date Performed’ section.
 The CoVerified Campus app is available in the Google Play Store and Apple Store.

 Will I be able to register for Fall 2021 without being vaccinated yet?